pepsivstim/tchu.me/src/content/posts/puffins.md

 ![Sliver of an aurora we spotted](/images/aurora-westfjords.jpg#large)

 Max and I took turns driving while Brandon slept in the back.
 Although he's almost certainly indignant reading this, he helped on the drive there immensely.
 Max and I held the fort down, instantly slipping into comas each time we got off the wheel.
-By the time we were 10 minutes out from our accomodation Max heaved a huge groan and said he had to get off.
+By the time we were 10 minutes out from our accommodation Max heaved a huge groan and said he had to get off.
 We were so tired that neither of us could hold out for an additional few miles without falling asleep.
 Brandon took the wheel and finished the job.

 We returned the fully insured car two days later.
 "A piece of the car is in the trunk by the way."